 \begin{rmk} It is important to emphasize here that the fake- and 2-flatness conditions are imposed kinematically as Gauss constraints on the states, while the dynamical constraint defined by the delta operators in the scattering amplitude involve the discretized versions of the 2-Bianchi identities This is true for all values of the $t$-map; in particular, for $t=\id$ the 1-Bianchi identity $d_AF=0$ that appears on-shell $F=B$ is in fact a {\it kinematical} 2-flatness condition, and hence is {not} part of the dynamical constraint on scattering amplitudes. \end{rmk}

-A {\it pseudo}natural transformation $\eta:F\Rightarrow F'$ assigns a 0-skeleton to an element of $G$, and a 1-skeleton to an element of $\mathsf{H}\rtimes G$, such that several diagrams commute\dots, working this all out gives \begin{definition} A \textbf{2-gauge transformation} between two decorated 2-graphs is a pseudonatural transformation $\eta:F\Rightarrow F'$.
-On an oriented 1-simplex $(01)$, this is the data of
+A {\it pseudo}natural transformation $\eta:F\Rightarrow F'$ assigns an element of $G$ to a vertex, and an element of $\mathsf{H}\rtimes G$ to an edge, such that several diagrams commute.
+Working this all out gives. \begin{definition} A \textbf{2-gauge transformation} between two decorated 2-graphs is a pseudonatural transformation $\eta:F\Rightarrow F'$.
+On an oriented 1-simplex $(01)$, for instance, this is the data of